-- WAC 392-172A-06060 Exception for prior policies (1) If a school district has on file with the OSPI policies and procedures that demonstrate that the requirements WAC 392-172A-05000, district meets the under including any policies and procedures filed under Part B of the act as in effect before December 3, 2004, the OSPI must consider the school district to have met that requirement for purposes of receiving assistance under Part B of the act. - (2) Subject to subsection (3) of this section, policies and procedures submitted by a school district in accordance with this subpart remain in effect until the school district submits to the OSPI the modifications that the school district determines are necessary. - (3) The OSPI may require a school district to modify its policies and procedures, but only to the extent necessary to ensure the school district's compliance with Part B of the act or state law, if: - (a) After December 3, 2004, the effective date of the Individuals with Disabilities Education Improvement Act of 2004, the applicable provisions of the act or federal or state regulations developed to carry out the act, are amended; - (b) There is a new interpretation of an applicable provision of the act by federal or state courts; or - (c) There is an official finding of noncompliance with federal or state law or regulations. - WAC 392-172A-06065 Notification of a school district in case of ineligibility.
-(1) In the event the superintendent of public instruction or designee determines that a school district is not eligible under Part B of the act, or is not complying with corrective actions as a result of monitoring, state complaints, or due process decisions and the superintendent intends to withhold or recover funds in whole or in part, the school district or other public agency shall be provided: - (a) Written notice of intent to withhold or recover funds and the reasons supporting its notice; - (b) The school district's opportunity for a hearing before the superintendent of public instruction or designee prior to a denial of the request. - (2) The superintendent of public instruction shall provide an opportunity for a hearing before the OSPI disapproves the request in accordance with the following procedures: - (a) The applicant shall request the hearing within thirty days of receiving notice of the action of the superintendent of public instruction. - (b) Within thirty days after it receives a request, the superintendent of public instruction shall hold a hearing to review its action.
-At the hearing, the district shall have the opportunity to provide the superintendent's designee with documentary evidence demonstrating that the superintendent erred in reaching its determination.
+- (2) The information will be provided to the OSPI in the form and by the timelines specified for a particular report. - WAC 392-172A-06050 Public information.
+The school district must make available to parents of students eligible for special education and to the general public all documents relating to the eligibility of the school district under Part B of the act. - WAC 392-172A-06055 Records regarding migratory students eligible for special education.
+The school district must cooperate in the secretary's efforts under section 1308 of the ESEA to ensure the linkage of records pertaining to migratory students eligible for special education for the purpose of electronically exchanging, among the states, health and educational information regarding those students. - WAC 392-172A-06060 Exception for prior policies and procedures.
+(1) If a school district has policies and procedures on file with the OSPI that demonstrate that the school district meets the requirements of WAC 392-172A-06000, including any policies and procedures filed under Part B of the act as in effect before December 3, 2004, the OSPI must consider the school district to have met that requirement for purposes of receiving assistance under Part B of the act. - (2) Subject to subsection (3) of this section, policies and procedures submitted by a school district in accordance with this subpart remain in effect until the school district submits to the OSPI the modifications that the school district determines are necessary. - (3) The OSPI may require a school district to modify its policies and procedures, but only to the extent necessary to ensure the school district's compliance with Part B of the act or state law, if: - (a) After December 3, 2004, the applicable provisions of the act or federal or state regulations developed to carry out the act, are amended; - (b) There is a new interpretation of an applicable provision of the act by federal or state courts; or - (c) There is an official finding of noncompliance with federal or state law or regulations. - WAC 392-172A-06065 Notification of a school district in case of ineligibility.
+(1) In the event the OSPI determines that a school district is not eligible under Part B of the act, or is not complying with corrective actions as a result of monitoring, state complaints, or due process decisions and the OSPI intends to withhold or recover funds in whole or in part, the school district shall be provided: - (a) Written notice of intent to withhold or recover funds and the reasons supporting its notice: - (b) The school district's opportunity for a hearing before the superintendent of public instruction's designee prior to a denial of the request. - (2) The OSPI shall provide an opportunity for a hearing before it disapproves the request in accordance with the following procedures: - (a) The applicant shall request the hearing within thirty days of receiving notice of the action of the OSPI. - (b) Within thirty days after it receives a request, the OSPI shall hold a hearing to review its action.
+At the hearing, the district shall have the opportunity to provide the superintendent's designee with documentary evidence demonstrating that the OSPI erred in reaching its determination.